Powered by

 There is a lack of facilities in the market

 Addressing the insufficient amenities, Tabrez highlights the critical issue of inadequate toilet facilities.
-He points out, people use public toilets, and they do not meet the needs of the bustling business crowd frequenting this market.
+He points out, that people use public toilets, and they do not meet the needs of the bustling business crowd frequenting this market.

 “There are only one or two toilets in the vicinity and everyone has to go there.
 They are also not kept clean properly.”

 The water too isn't provided by the administration, claim the vendors in the market.
-Important to note, this market was named after the wife of Congress leader and former Chief Minister Arjun Singh.
+Important to note, that this market was named after the wife of Congress leader and former Chief Minister Arjun Singh.
 This area comes under the South-West Assembly, and Congress has an MLA from here i.e. PC Sharma.

 publive-image